nkoehring/markdown.social/README.md

 ```

-Unlisted pages are not discoverable and only reachable if the link is known.
-You could call it a pseudo private page.
+Unlisted pages are not discoverable and only reachable if the name (and therefore link) is known.
+You could call it a private page, but better don't use it for sensitive information.